How to use your sat nav legally and safely

 The Highway Code states that windscreens and windows must be kept clean and free from obstructions to vision.

 To be on the safe side, it’s best to mount your sat nav as low as possible on the windscreen.
-Alternatively, or consider an air-vent or dash-surface mount.

 Using your phone as a sat nav when driving